codefresh-io/docs.codefresh.io/_docs/getting-started/ci-codefresh.md

 Security scans
 Code quality  -->

 Codefresh is a Continuous Integration/Delivery solution.
-This article reviews CI concepts and how Codefresh supports and implements them.
+This article reviews main CI concepts and how Codefresh supports and implements them.